GSA/automate.fedramp.gov/content/documentation/general-concepts/profile-resolution.md

 ## Resolved Profile Catalogs

-The resolved profile catalog for each FedRAMP baseline is a pre-processing the profile and catalog to produce the resulting data.
+The resolved profile catalog for each FedRAMP baseline is pre-processing the profile and catalog to produce the resulting data.
 This reduces overhead for tools by eliminating the need to open and follow references from the profile to the catalog.
 It also includes only